Devotion (Beach House album)

 Devotion is the second studio album by American dream pop duo Beach House.
 It was released on February 26, 2008, through Carpark Records.
-Written in the early months of 2007, it was recorded at Lord Baltimore through August and September of that year.
+Internationally, it was also released by Bella Union in Europe and Mistletone Records in Australia.
+Serving as the follow-up to their self-titled debut studio album, Beach House (2006), the album was written in the early months of 2007 and was recorded at Lord Baltimore through August and September of that year.

+To promote Devotion, Beach House released music videos for "You Came to Me", "Heart of Chambers" and "Gila".
+They also went on tour with indie pop band Papercuts throughout 2008.
 The album was released to mostly positive reviews from music critics and became Beach House's first album to enter the Billboard 200 chart, debuting at number 195, selling roughly 3,000 copies upon its release.
 As of April 2012, Devotion has sold 49,000 copies in the United States according to Nielsen Soundscan.

 Background and recording

 Beach House was formed in 2004, when vocalist Victoria Legrand met guitarist Alex Scally in Baltimore's indie rock scene.
 They gained recognition in August 2006, after their song "Apple Orchard" was featured on a Pitchfork MP3 mixtape, and the duo later released their self-titled debut album in October of that same year, which was recorded on a 4-track over a two-day period in Scally's basement.
 In June 2007, they revealed, in an interview with Pitchfork, that they were working on their second studio album, adding that they were again working with Rob Girardi at the Lord Baltimore Recording studio.
 In October of that year, they officially announced the album and its title as Devotion.

 The duo began writing Devotion within the first half of 2007, starting the recording process in July 2007, with the usage of an old Yamaha keyboard that became the "main instrument of the band", according to lead vocalist Victoria Legrand.
 While recording the album, the duo recorded a few songs with working titles, including "Wedding Bell" and "A Monster", as well as a set that were worked on since their self-titled debut album.
 "Heart of Chambers" was written at a practice space near I-83 in Baltimore, after they got noise complaints from their neighbors while recording at Scally's house.
 The duo also recorded a Daniel Johnston cover of "Some Things Last a Long Time," which they tried to record all of its verses at some point but felt it sounded "excessive".